Free cancellation on most toursBest price guaranteed

 Tips for Getting the Most from Your Ticket

 Start early in the morning to make the most of your time window.
 Ride the full loop first without getting off, then use the rest of your pass to hop on and off at the stops that interest you most.
 Sit on the top deck for the best views and photo opportunities, but be prepared for wind and occasional rain (bring a light jacket even in summer).
 The front seats on the top deck fill up first, so boarding at quieter stops gives you the best chance of getting them.
 Combine your bus ticket with the included Thames cruise for variety.
 Avoid the buses during school holidays and weekends between 11am and 2pm, when they are busiest.
+In summer 2026, buses on the main red route regularly sell out of pre-booked slots by midday, so book your pass in advance to guarantee your preferred departure.
+Ready to book?
+Secure your hop-on hop-off pass here with free cancellation and instant confirmation.

 Recommended Tours